EliavShbt/Managing-Restaurant-system/README.md

 # Restaurant-management-system
-System for managing restaurant orders and bills, handling each table's bill and dishes.
+# header H1 System for managing restaurant orders and bills, handling each table's bill and dishes.
 'C' language